-(April 2, 2020 / JNS) Israel entered a sad political chapter over the past month.
-Following the country’s March 2 national election—its third in under 12 months—Israeli Prime Minister Benjamin Netanyahu’s Likud Party and its right-wing bloc captured 59 seats out of the Israeli parliament’s 120.
+Israel entered a sad political chapter over the past month.
+Following the country’s March 2 national election—the third in less than 12 months—Prime Minister Benjamin Netanyahu’s Likud Party and its right-wing bloc captured 59 seats out of the Israeli parliament’s 120.
 Rival Blue and White and the left-wing bloc captured 61.

 Israeli President Reuven Rivlin, who has the obligation to decide who should be given the first chance to try to form a government following an election, chose Blue and White leader Benny Gantz, who heads Blue and White.

 However, Blue and White’s ostensible majority coalition included the Joint Arab List’s 15 seats.
 The Joint List representatives reject a) Israel’s right to exist as a Jewish state, and b) Israel’s Basic Laws—which are the equivalent of America’s Constitution.
 By giving the go-ahead to this coalition, Rivlin neglected his own responsibility to be loyal to the Basic Laws.

 Blue and White then immediately moved to illegitimately take over key Knesset committees before a new government could be officially formed, with the goal of advancing legislation to oust Netanyahu and prevent him from forming a government.
 Israel’s left-leaning Supreme Court joined the coup, ordering Knesset Speaker Yuli Edelstein to call a vote to appoint a new speaker.

 In response, Edelstein rightly resigned.